inex/ixp-manager-docs-md/docs/features/rir-objects.md

 IXP Manager can generate (and email) your RIR objects - for example your AS-SETs, AS object, etc - to your RIR for automatic updates / maintenance.

-As a concreate example of this, see how INEX do this with our RIPE objects as follows:
+As a concrete example of this, see how INEX do this with our RIPE objects as follows:

 * [AS2128](https://apps.db.ripe.net/db-web-ui/#/lookup?source=ripe&key=AS2128&type=aut-num) - INEX's route collector / management ASN
 * [AS43760](https://apps.db.ripe.net/db-web-ui/#/lookup?source=ripe&key=AS43760&type=aut-num) - INEX's route server ASN